my-LinkedIn/fun222/README.md

 ## Racket language [Bonus]

-Trying other paradigms is tempting... a Taste of [Lisp](https://en.wikipedia.org/wiki/Lisp_(programming_language)) feeling, Go for it! 🏃‍♂️🏃‍♂️🏃‍♂️
+Trying other paradigms is tempting... a Taste of [Lisp](https://en.wikipedia.org/wiki/Lisp_(programming_language)) feeling this time, Go for it! 🏃‍♂️🏃‍♂️🏃‍♂️

 ### Source code